 - Georgia Tech-Shenzhen (Shenzhen, China): First-year undergraduate students who do not need a visa to enter China can study at the GT-Shenzhen campus.
 New or current MS ECE (Electrical and Computer Engineering) students who do not need a visa to enter China can also study at GT-Shenzhen.
 Unfortunately, we will not be able to accommodate other types of students at GT-Shenzhen.
 Inquiries can be sent to firstname.lastname@example.org.

 - Georgia Tech-Lorraine (Metz, France): Both the undergraduate and graduate programs will run with a condensed schedule.
 International graduate students who are unable to obtain a visa for the U.S. may be able to obtain a visa to study in France.
-Students are advised to review Georgia Tech-Lorraine’s course schedules for Spring 2021 (Graduate Schedule).
+Students are advised to review Georgia Tech-Lorraine’s course schedules.
+(Graduate Schedule).
 If transferring to the Lorraine campus, students may only enroll in those courses listed on the Lorraine course schedule.
 All interested students should email GTL-France@gtl.gatech.edu as soon as possible for more information.